-The bus journey is more scenic so if you are only doing this trip once and you are up for some site-seeing try the buses.
+The bus journey is more scenic so if you are only making this trip once and you are up for some site-seeing try the buses instead of the train.
 They leave from Circular Quay and travel up Elizabeth St into Oxford St. Look out for the 333 – it’s the express option and will get you there a little quicker.
 These buses are pre-paid so buy your ticket before you board.

 Oh and while you are there try not to feature on Bondi Rescue

-At the opposite end of the Bondi Junction train line is Sydney’s longest beach Cronulla.
+At the opposite end of the Bondi Junction, train line is Sydney’s longest beach Cronulla.
 Located 45 mins by train south of the city centre, it is the only Sydney beach that has a railway station.
-If you want a day at the beach with the locals and not a bunch of other travellers you might want to consider this… it’s less crowded, has great surf, nice cafes and restaurants and an attractive shopping street.
+If you want a day at the beach with the locals and not a bunch of other travellers you ought to consider this it’s less crowded, has great surf, nice cafes and restaurants and an attractive shopping street.
 There is also a YHA here if you fancy staying somewhere a little quieter than Bondi.
-Try the Voodoo pie at the Cronulla Pie shop… they are legendary!
+Try the Voodoo pie at the Cronulla Pie shop.
+They are legendary!

 My favourite beach for visitors because it offers so much in one place.
-The 30 minute ferry ride gets you out on the harbour.
-The beach itself is very pretty and not usually as jam-packed as Bondi and there are lots of really nice dining choices and bars here to help pass a sunny afternoon.
+The 30-minute ferry ride gets you out on the harbour.
+The beach itself is gorgeous and not usually as jam-packed as Bondi and there are lots of really great dining choices and bars here to help pass a sunny afternoon.
 Don’t miss the walk to Shelley Beach and the Cabbage Tree Bay Aquatic Park.
 I think it’s one of the best free Sydney animal experiences.

 Take the Manly Ferry from Circular Quay.
 If you are a family try going on a Sunday and using the Sunday Funday Ticket option to save money on transport costs.

-Balmoral is a very pretty harbour beach that is on list for two reason, first the beach is home to lots of large fig trees that fringe the beach providing much-needed shade in the summer and secondly its home to the Bathers Cafe.
+Balmoral is a beautiful harbour beach that is on the list for two reasons.
+First, the beach is home to lots of large fig trees that fringe the beach providing much-needed shade in the summer and secondly it’s home to the Bathers Cafe.

 Please before you head to the beach if you are not a strong swimmer familiar with ocean swimming please spend 5 minutes reading this page from Surf Lifesaving NSW about beach safety.